-As the overall Machine Learning stack is still rapidly changing (and also different companies typically choose different components for their stack) with new tools coming out every month (if not week), it seems key to specify a generic API first supporting new and different components.
-Furthermore, Data Scientists need a simple model and intuitive interface to query across all metadata.
+As the overall machine learning stack is still rapidly changing (and different companies choose different components for their stack) with new tools coming out every month (if not ever week), it seems key to specify a generic API first supporting new and different components.
+Furthermore, data scientists need a simple model and intuitive interface to query across all metadata.

-In this talk, we propose a first draft of a common Metadata API.
-One of these challenges is a particular variety of data types arising naturally in this context: There is rather unstructured JSON data, structured data from fixed APIs, but also highly nested and interlinked data, which comes in the form of graphs (vertices and edges).
-Furthermore,the above-mentioned queries are highly variable, can involve complex joins, graph traversals and index lookups.
-Therefore, this turns out to be a use case, in which the relatively new breed of “native multi-model databases” supporting a combination of unstructured document and a graph structure between these documents seems like a perfect fit.
+Max Neunhöffer and Joerg Schad propose a first draft of a common metadata API.
+One of the challenges is a particular variety of data types arising naturally in this context, unstructured JSON data, structured data from fixed APIs, and highly nested and interlinked data, which comes in the form of graphs (vertices and edges).
+Furthermore, the queries are highly variable, can involve complex joins, graph traversals, and index lookups.
+Therefore, it turns out that this is a case in which the relatively new breed of native multimodel databases supporting a combination of unstructured documents and a graph structure between these documents seems to be a perfect fit.

-We demo the first implementation of this API in Kubeflow using ArangoDB, which is a native multi-model database.
-ArangoDB furthermore provides a simple way to implement custom APIs using the Foxx framework, which makes it a perfect fit for such a Metadata store.
+They demonstrate the first implementation of this API in Kubeflow using ArangoDB, a native multimodel database.
+ArangoDB provides a simple way to implement custom APIs using the Foxx framework, which makes it a perfect fit for such a metadata store.

 What you'll learn

 Max Neunhöffer is a mathematician turned database developer.
-In his academic career he has worked for 16 years on the development and implementation of new algorithms in computer algebra.
-During this time he has juggled a lot with mathematical big data like group orbits containing trillions of points.
-Recently he has returned from St. Andrews to Germany, has shifted his focus to NoSQL databases, and now helps to develop ArangoDB.
-He has spoken at international conferences including O’Reilly Software Architecture London, J On The Beach or MesosCon Seattle.
+He’s a senior software developer architect at ArangoDB.
+In his academic career, he worked for 16 years on the development and implementation of new algorithms in computer algebra, where he juggled with mathematical big data like group orbits containing trillions of points.
+He recently returned from St. Andrews to Germany, shifted his focus to NoSQL databases, and now helps develop ArangoDB.
+He’s spoken at international conferences including O’Reilly Software Architecture London, J On The Beach, and MesosCon Seattle.